 We provide a variety of services at Capitol City Speech Therapy.
-Our facility includes individual treatment rooms for private sessions as well as a sensory gym and play rooms for those patients who need this type of environment for success.
+Our facilities include individual treatment rooms for private sessions as well as a sensory gym and play rooms for those patients who need a more active type of environment for success.
 We are available to provide therapy at local private schools and daycares for on-site services and teacher collaboration.
 Capital City Speech Therapy also offers teletherapy service.
 Click here to learn more about the benefits of teletherapy services.

 Our therapists have training in the following skilled interventions, among others.
 Please call us to find out more information about starting therapy.

 Picture Exchange (PECs)